danfmihai/ami-jenkins/README.md

 ## Prerequisites:

-- Form the machine your running Packer make sure you have the AWS CLI credentials to be able to connect to AWS.
+- Form the machine you're running Packer make sure you have the AWS CLI credentials to be able to connect to AWS.
+Check with command : `$ aws configure`
 - Packer installed
+- AWS CLI installed

 To build the image AMI use: